EternityForest/KaithemAutomation/help.md

 Internally, the events are compiled to (in memory, bytecode is not written to disk) python modules and the actions become functions.

 Every resource scope(including setup,trigger,action, and Mako pages) however will contain an object called kaithem, which is a global object with some useful utilities, and an object called module, which is shared between all resources within one module (Regardless of where in the nested heirarchy the resoucrce is).
-The module objects have no special properties beyond the ability to assign objects to them.
+The module objects have no properties beyond the ability to assign properties to share data, and act like dicts of [API objects](#apiobjects) for resources.

+New in 0.60, event scopes will contain an object called "event", which is an easier way to access the event's API object.

 <a href="" id="auth"></a>Users and access control:
 --------------------------------------------------